 Float plans are important to you should you encounter problems on the water.
-A float plan should describe where you will be boating, departure time and return, number and names of passengers and destination.
+A float plan should contain a description of your boat along with any distinguishing features.
+It should describe where you will be boating, your departure time and estimated return.
+The number and names of passengers, and destination should also be noted.